-9.2.3 Modification of Large Load Project Information
+9.2.3 Modification of Large Load Information

-(1) The interconnecting TSP shall update any project information submitted per paragraph (1) of Section 9.2.2, Submission of Large Load Project Information and Initiation of the Large Load Interconnection Study (LLIS), within ten Business Days of being notified by the ILLE of a material change.
+(1) The Interconnecting DSP or Interconnecting TSP shall update any project information submitted per paragraph (1) of Section 9.2.2, Submission of Large Load Information for Batch Zero Process, within ten Business Days of being notified by the ILLE of a material change.

-(2) The ILLE shall notify the lead TSP if a change to the load composition, technology, or parameters occurs after the ILLE has provided the TSP with its initial dynamic load model(s) per paragraph (2) of Section 9.3.4.3, Dynamic and Transient Stability Analysis.
-If the change to load composition, technology, or parameters differ substantially from the dynamic model information used in the LLIS stability study as described in Section 9.3.4.3 is made at any time after the initiation of the LLIS, the lead TSP shall determine whether a new stability study is required and provide a written explanation of its determination to ERCOT.
-The lead TSP shall perform a new stability study that reflects the new composition of the proposed Load unless ERCOT in collaboration with the lead TSP agree such a study is not needed.
+(2) The ILLE shall notify the Interconnecting DSP or Interconnecting TSP if a change to the load composition, technology, or parameters occurs after the ILLE has provided the DSP or TSP with its initial dynamic data per paragraph (3) of Section 9.2.2, Submission of Large Load Information for Batch Zero Process.
+The Interconnecting DSP or Interconnecting TSP shall promptly provide the updated dynamic data to ERCOT.

-(3) If a material change is made such that the interconnection request no longer meets the applicability criteria of Section 9.2.1, Applicability of the Large Load Interconnection Study Process, the interconnecting TSP shall respect the conclusions of any completed LLIS study elements when evaluating the reliability of the modified interconnection request.

 9.2.4 Load Commissioning Plan

-(1) The LCP shall be maintained and updated by the interconnecting TSP using information provided by the ILLE.
+(1) The Load Commissioning Plan (LCP) shall be maintained and updated by the Interconnecting DSP and Interconnecting TSP and ERCOT as prescribed in Section 9 of the Planning Guide using information provided by the ILLE.
 The LCP must specify the load increments and timeline by which the ILLE intends to increase peak Demand.
-The plan shall reflect the most currently available project information and shall be updated upon receipt of updated project information from the ILLE and as otherwise described in this section.
+The LCP shall reflect the most currently available information about the Large Load and ILLE and shall be updated upon receipt of updated project information from the ILLE and as otherwise described in this Section.

+(2) Upon the execution of interconnection agreements prescribed in Section 9.7.2, Definition of an Interconnection Agreement, the Interconnecting DSP or Interconnecting TSP shall update the LCP to reflect the executed interconnection agreement.

-(2) Upon the completion of the LLIS, as described in Section 9.4, LLIS Report and Follow-up, the interconnecting TSP shall update the preliminary LCP to reflect any changes in the ILLE’s timeline that are needed to account for the completion of the required transmission upgrades identified in the LLIS.
-If one or more levels of Demand in the LCP are contingent on one or more transmission upgrade projects, as determined in paragraph (6) of Section 9.4, those transmission projects shall be identified in the updated LCP.
+(3) Upon the completion of the Batch Zero Interconnection Study, as described in Section 9.4, Batch Zero Report and Interconnecting Large Load Entity (ILLE) Commitment, ERCOT shall update the preliminary LCP to reflect the amount of peak Demand that can be served reliably for each year of the Batch Zero Interconnection Study .

-(3) Upon the execution of any required agreements prescribed in Section 9.5, Interconnection Agreements and Responsibilities, the interconnecting TSP shall update the LCP to reflect changes to the ILLE’s load increments and implementation timeline in the executed Interconnection Agreement.

-(4) The interconnecting TSP shall continue to maintain the LCP after Initial Energization until the Large Load reaches its full requested peak Demand.

 9.2.5 Required Interconnection Equipment

 (1) Each Service Delivery Point for a Large Load not co-located with a Generation Resource, Energy Storage Resource (ESR), or Settlement Only Generator (SOG) interconnected at transmission voltage to the ERCOT System must have a permanent configuration consisting of one or more breakers capable of interrupting fault current to isolate the Large Load from the ERCOT System without interrupting flow on the associated transmission lines.
 The breakers shall be under the remote control of the applicable Transmission Operator (TO).